 Economists quickly warned that the economy needed widely distributed vaccines for the economy to return to normal.
 Business consultant McKinsey & Company estimated in December 2020 that such an effort would cost more than $10 billion, but the economic benefits would be “orders of magnitude higher.”

 How News About COVID-19 Vaccines Has Affected the Market

 On Nov.
-9, 2020, Pfizer announced its COVID-19 vaccine was more than 90% effective in a Phase 3 study, and later that month raised the effectiveness level to 95%.
+9, 2020, Pfizer announced that its COVID-19 vaccine was more than 90% effective in a phase 3 study; later that month, Pfizer raised the effectiveness level to 95%.
 The company expected to produce 50 million vaccines in 2020 and 1.3 billion in 2021.
 Each person requires two doses of the vaccine, spaced several weeks apart, to receive full protection.

 On Nov.
 16, 2020, Moderna announced that its coronavirus vaccine was 94.5% effective.
-The company’s market capitalization tripled as its stock price soared thanks to the news.
+The company’s market capitalization tripled as its stock price soared following the news.
 Moderna developed the vaccine with $483 million in federal funds.
 Ironically, the company has never before brought a successful drug to market.

 The stock market responded to the news of pending vaccinations by setting record highs.
 The same day Moderna announced the news, the Dow closed at 29,950.44.
 On Nov.
 24, the stock average broke 30,000 points for the first time, closing at 30,046.24.

 Historical Economic Effects of Vaccines

 Studies estimate that vaccines prevent millions of deaths per year worldwide.
 Many vaccine-preventable diseases can cause long-term disabilities, even if the victim survives.
 For example, measles can cause blindness, mumps can cause deafness, and intrauterine rubella in pregnant women can cause severe birth defects in the baby or lead to stillbirth.